Kapy2003/DeadPool-SDDM/README.md

 sudo nano /etc/sddm.conf  # use any text editor with raised privileges
 ---
 [Theme]
-Current=tokyo-night-sddm-reskinned
+Current=DeadPool-SDDM
    ```

 ### Language and time format

 - You can also change the time format.
-- To change the default wallpaper put desired image in the `tokyo-night-sddm-reskinned/Backgrounds/` folder and add the name of the image followed by its extension (`.jpg` or `.png`) in `theme.conf` file.
+- To change the default wallpaper put desired image in the `DeadPool/Backgrounds/` folder and add the name of the image followed by its extension (`.jpg` or `.png`) in `theme.conf` file.
 - You can also customize it further if you wish in the `theme.conf`
 (blur, form position, etc).
 ## Credits